Actor and Action Modular Network for Text-based Video Segmentation: Introduction

-To handle this problem, an intuitive idea is to first find actor-/action-related content and words in the video and textual query respectively, rather than equally split volumes and directly use global query.
-This can be easily achieved by leveraging the recent advances of object detection \cite{liu2016ssd,ren2015faster,he2017mask} and language attention \cite{hu2017modeling,yu2018mattnet,wang2019neighbourhood}.
-Then, the matching between extracted actor-related regions and words is straightforward, since it is similar to the grounding referring expression in static images \cite{yu2018mattnet,wang2019neighbourhood}.
-However, different from the actor-related matching, the action-related matching is quite challenging.
-The action-related matching additionally requires to understand the dynamic motion rather than only static actors.
-It is difficult since the video content also includes other disturbing relationships, \emph{e.g.}, affiliation and position, which can easily lead to confusion.
+To overcome the limitation of \emph{semantic asymmetry}, an intuitive idea is to first find actor-/action-related video content and words, rather than equally split local volumes of video features and directly use the holistic representation from the textual query.
+This can be easily achieved by leveraging the recent advances of object detection \cite{liu2016ssd,ren2015faster,he2017mask} and language attention mechanism \cite{hu2017modeling,yu2018mattnet,wang2019neighbourhood}.
+Then the cross-modal matching between extracted instance-level regions and actor-related words is straightforward, as it is similar to the referring expression methods \cite{yu2018mattnet,wang2019neighbourhood}.
+If the region contains the actor referred to by the query, namely, \emph{semantic symmetry} between the region and the actor-related words, it is desired region.
+However, the referring expression methods have two drawbacks for text-based video segmentation.
+On the one hand, the referring expression methods do not refer to the dynamic information or actions of the actor, the action-related matching is still a challenge.
+The action-related matching additionally requires understanding the dynamic motion rather than only static actors.
+It is more complicated as the video content also includes other disturbing relationships, \emph{e.g.}, affiliation and position, which can easily lead to confusion.
 Moreover, the actor-related matching and action-related matching are closely related, \emph{i.e.}, it is the actor that actually performs the action.
-But how to make them cooperate with each other to improve the final performance is rarely investigated.
+But how to make them collaborate with each other to improve the final performance is rarely investigated.
+On the other hand, the referring expression methods fail to establish data association for objects cross multiple frames.
+These methods process the video frame-by-frame independently without considering the valuable temporal information cross frames, which could result in the discrepancy of predictions due to the scene or appearance variations in the video.